braisdom/ObjectiveSql/README.md

 ObjectiveSql’s mission is to provide  the most obvious approach to access various databases, without configuration,  without coding about JDBC&ORM.
-ObjectiveSql-based programming is the best practice for ActiveRecord, which incorporates both behavior and data and avoids unmeaningful declaration of Java.
+ObjectiveSql-based programming is the best practice in ActiveRecord pattern, which incorporates both behavior and data and avoids unmeaningful declaration of Java.
 Thus, ObjectiveSql-based programming will change the way to build an application base on relation database.

 ### Features